Alba Arikha: Career

+Her play, ‘Spanish Oranges,’ examining the power dynamics in a dysfunctional marriage, and starring Maryam d’Abo, Jay Villiers and Arianna Branca, was performed at the Playground Theatre in 2026.
+A critical success, it was described as ‘a searing study of a celebrity marriage,’ by Geordie Greig in the Independent, ‘a masterclass in language, brilliantly capturing the dynamics of a long marriage and the weight of the unsaid,’ by Lisa Hilton in the Critic Magazine, and 'sleek and refined' by City AM.

 Arikha is a regular contributor to Radio 4, and was included in Pick of the Week.
 Since 2012, she has been teaching creative writing for various institutions such as the Royal Academy of Art and the Chocolate Factory and has been involved with Guardian masterclasses, since 2015, where she teaches classes on short fiction.
 In Spring 2017 she was Adjunct Assistant Professor at Columbia University, where she taught a masterclass in non-fiction.
 Her poem about the lockdown, ‘What I know,’ was published in Tortoise Media in 2020.

 Alba is also a pianist and songwriter, and has performed in Paris and London.
 She has recorded two CDs of songs, Si j’ai aimé and Dans les rues de Paris.
 She has also written a song based on the main character of her novel, Where to find me.

 In 2019, she was a visiting lecturer at the University of Hertfordshire, where she taught creative writing.

 Personal life

 Arikha has two children from her previous marriage.
-She now married to the composer Tom Smail.
-They live in London.
+She is married to the composer Tom Smail.